Skip to main content

 Frequently Asked Questions

-FIRST STATE BANK OF UVALDE has a Bank Health Score of A (87/100).
+First State Bank of Uvalde has a Bank Health Score of A (87/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 28.45%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST STATE BANK OF UVALDE holds $1.9B in total assets and $1.7B in total deposits.
-It is located in UVALDE, TEXAS (FDIC Certificate #9978).
+First State Bank of Uvalde holds $1.9B in total assets and $1.7B in total deposits.
+It is headquartered in Uvalde, Texas (FDIC Certificate #9978).

-FIRST STATE BANK OF UVALDE has a Tier 1 capital ratio of 28.45%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 1.71%, and the return on assets is 1.30%.
+First State Bank of Uvalde has a Tier 1 capital ratio of 28.45%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.71%, and the return on assets is 1.30%.

 Yes.
-FIRST STATE BANK OF UVALDE is FDIC-insured (Certificate #9978).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First State Bank of Uvalde is FDIC-insured (Certificate #9978).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: